Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Positive-energy projection

 Along this route, first, the single-electron Dirac Hamiltonian (corresponding to a fixed nuclear geometry) is solved using a floating Gaussian basis.
 Then, only those functions are retained, for which the one-particle energy belongs to the purely electronic (positive-energy) states,

-where $\left| \chi_{j} \right \rangle$ is the floating Gaussian function, and $n_\text{b}$ is the number of the one-particle basis functions, $\mathcal{B}^{[4]}$ is a metric tensor corresponding to the kinetic balance condition, \rref{onepartB}, and $\mathcal{S}_\mathcal{B}^{[4]}$ ensures the one-particle spatial symmetry, \rrefsa{eq:modsymop}--\rrefsb{eq:modrefsym}.
+where $\left| \chi_{j} \right \rangle$ is the floating Gaussian function, and $n_\text{b}$ is the number of the one-particle basis functions, $\mathcal{B}^{[4]}$ is a metric tensor corresponding to the kinetic balance condition, \rref{onepartB}, and $\mathcal{S}_\mathcal{B}^{[4]}$ ensures the one-particle spatial symmetry, \rrefsa{OBdef}--\rrefsb{eq:modrefsym}.
 The two-particle determinant is constructed using the Tracy--Singh product as